thisisloganr/redirect-validator/README.md

   • If you use Google Sheets as the input, your export will hit your desktop

-  • If you install this on your machine and use a filepath as your input, your export will hit the folder in which the source file lives
+  • If you use a filepath as your input, your export will hit the folder in which the input file lives

 The output is your list, with any problematic redirects sorted up to the top.